Puttaraj Gawai

 Pandit Puttaraj Gawayigalu (3 March 1914 – 17 September 2010) was an Indian musician in the Hindustani classical tradition, a scholar who authored more than 80 books in Kannada, Sanskrit and Hindi, a music teacher and a social servant.
 A member of the Gwalior Gharana (school), he is renowned for his ability to play many instruments such as the veena, the tabla, mridangam, violin etc., as well as for his popular renditions of devotional music (bhajans) vachanas.A famous vocalist both in Hindustani and Carnatic Music.
 He is the recipient of the Padma Bhushan, India's third highest civilian honour, awarded in 2010.

 Early life

-He was born into a poor Kannada Lingayat family in Devagiri in Haveri taluk of Dharwad district (now in Haveri district) of Karnataka.
+He was born into a poor Kannada Veerashaiva Jangam family in Devagiri in Haveri taluk of Dharwad district (now in Haveri district) of Karnataka.
 His parents were Revaiah Venkatapurmath and Siddamma.
-He lost his eyesight at the age of 6.
-He lost his parents when he was 10 months old.
+He lost his eyesight at the age of 6 months.
+He lost his father when he was 10 months old.
 His maternal uncle Chandrashekharaiah took him under his wings and raised him.

 Musical training

-Seeing Gawai's interest in music,when he was playing a harmonium of his uncle his uncle took him to Veereshwara Punyashrama, run by Ganayogi Panchakshara Gawai.
+Seeing Gawai's interest in music, when he was playing a harmonium of his uncle his uncle took him to Veereshwara Punyashrama, run by Ganayogi Panchakshara Gawai.
 Under the guidance of Panchakshara Gawai, he mastered Hindustani.
 He mastered carnatic music under the guidance of Mundarigi Raghavendrachar (belonging to Vishesha Parampara).
 He had mastered many instruments harmonium, tabla, violin and 10 other music instruments.